 6. Elvish Magic Message Set This set of six circular scrolls found across Norrath can send a message in Elvish to any human who reads them, though it appears to only work on those elves who can understand Common (Though, to be fair, it’s not clear if any human can understand Elvish.)

 7. Roboto: A Basic Logo Designer This 700-odd-line of text-based terminal software evolved from Atari’s infamous flop, Robocop.

 This t-shirt is everything you’ve dreamed of and more.
 It feels soft and lightweight, with the right amount of stretch.
 It’s comfortable and flattering for both men and women.

 • 100% combed and ring-spun cotton (Heather colors contain polyester)

 • Ash color is 99% combed and ring-spun cotton, 1% polyester

 • Heather colors are 52% combed and ring-spun cotton, 48% polyester

-• Athletic Heather is 90% combed and ring-spun cotton, 10% polyester
+• Athletic and Black Heather are 90% combed and ring-spun cotton, 10% polyester

 • Side-seamed construction